-The most famous of them is probably Le Village Saint-Paul with its covered passageways and its connecting courtyards that run parallel to the rue Saint-Paul, in Le Marais disctrict.
-A haven of antique stores, art galleries and artisan boutiques, the Village Saint-Paul hosts approximately 200 antique dealers selling everything from medieval pieces to 1960s and 1970s retro gear and pop memorabilia.
+The most famous of them is probably Le Village Saint-Paul with its covered passageways and its connecting courtyards that run parallel to the rue Saint-Paul, in Le Marais district.
+A haven of antique stores, art galleries, and artisan boutiques, the Village Saint-Paul hosts approximately 200 antique dealers selling everything from medieval pieces to 1960s and 1970s retro gear and pop memorabilia.

 As usual with antique dealers, it is generally recommended to haggle at Le Village Saint-Paul.
 If you see something you like, feel free to negotiate its price and to initiate a conversation with merchants, who will usually be delighted to tell you more about their treasures.
 Among the other opportunities to find something fascinating and valuable, such as 17th-century trinkets is at the neighborhood’s weekend yard sales.